Last Updated on September 24, 2020 by Scott Krager

 Now, this is serious.
 You DO NOT need a ‘for gaming’ tag on any accessory to make it useful for gaming.

 Take the example of our post about gaming earbuds.
-None of them was labelled as 'gaming earbuds' by their manufacturers.
+None of them was labeled as ‘gaming earbuds’ by their manufacturers.
 But we still enjoyed playing games while wearing them.
-That's why we reviewed them later.
+That’s why we reviewed them later.

-The point is, don't go only for 'gaming' routers.
-If any router has all the above features, plus solid range and reasonable price, then it's good enough to be a part of your gaming rig.
+The point is, don’t go only for ‘gaming’ routers.
+If any router has all the above features, plus solid range and reasonable price, it’s good enough to be a part of your gaming rig.